Credit by Examination and Prior Learning Assessment Credit for Life Experience

 Steps to receive Credit for Prior Learning Assessment

 - City Vision will evaluate credits after payment has been made and all required information has been received.
+You will have up to 6 months after the course to submit additional portfolios for evaluation up to a maximum of 30 credits.

 - Students may appeal the credit determination or resubmit material if they are unsatisfied with the credit determination within 4 weeks of the ruling.